You are here

-- The right to the least restrictive and least intrusive response to a need for mental health services.
+- The right to the least restrictive and least intrusive response to a need for mental health or substance use treatment services.

-- The right to sue the health plan for authorization denials that result in harm to the consumer.
+- The right to sue the health plan for authorization denials that threaten harm to the person.

-- The right to expedited reviews and appeals from one's health plan when the situation is emergent or urgent.
+- The right to expedited reviews and appeals from the person’s health plan when the situation is emergent or urgent.

-- The right to access services in one's own community, including but not limited to primary and oral health care, crisis intervention, emergency services, diversion, rehabilitation, outreach, housing, employment, and mobile services, including the right to seek care from a provider who does not participate in the health plan if the provider network is insufficient.
+- The right to access services in the person’s own community, including without limitation primary and oral health care, crisis intervention, emergency services, diversion, rehabilitation, outreach, housing, employment, mobile services, and the right to seek care from a provider who does not participate in the person’s health plan if the provider network is insufficient.

 - The right to be fully involved in treatment, referral and discharge plans as they are developed, implemented and revised.
-If consent is given by the adult consumer, parents and guardians have the right to meaningful involvement in developing and implementing the treatment plan for their children who are still minors.
+Parents and guardians have the right to meaningful involvement in developing and implementing the treatment plan for their children who are still minors.